-The Valuation Committee will oversee the valuation of the Fund's investments on behalf of the Fund.
 The Board has approved valuation procedures for the Fund (the "Valuation Procedures").
 The Valuation Procedures provide that the Fund will value its investments in direct investments and Investment Funds at fair value.
+The Board has delegated day to day responsibility for fair value determinations in accordance with the Valuation Procedures to the Valuation Designee, subject to the oversight of the Board.